packfire-archived/pdc/readme.md

     $ pdc /path/to/src

+An optional second parameter allows you to define the autoloader for PDC to perform additional checking.
+So for example if you use [Composer](http://getcomposer.org/), you can use `vendor/autoload.php` as your second parameter like this:

+    $pdc src/ vendor/autoload.php

 You can clone this repository and directly run PDC in your Travis-CI builds in the same manner by adding the following into your `.travis.yml` file:

     after_script: